 YITH WooCommerce Frequently Bought Together

-YITH’s cross-selling plugin is perfect to sell customers products that are related to their purchase.
+YITH have a cross-selling plugin called Frequently Bought Together.
+It's perfect to sell customers products that are related to their purchase.
 Let’s say a customer adds a paintbox to their cart.
 You can show them brushes, palettes and easels - products that other customers frequently bought together with the paintbox.

 Increase your sales with WooCommerce Upsell plugins today